Lateral Raise Standing

 FAQ'S & FACTS ABOUT Lateral Raise Standing

-What Is A Dumbbell Standing Lateral Raise?
+What Is A Cable Standing Lateral Raise?

 The purpose of the lateral raise is to strengthen the middle deltoid while also promoting the hypertrophy (increases in size) of this muscle.

-Why Do A Dumbbell Standing Lateral Raise?
+Why Do A Cable Standing Lateral Raise?

-The lateral raise activates the middle deltoid as the middle deltoid is a primary shoulder abductor.
+The cable lateral raise activates the middle deltoid as the middle deltoid is a primary shoulder abductor.
 Activating the middle deltoid contributes to the hypertrophy of the shoulder muscles, providing roundness and a fuller appearance.

-Although it is primarily an exercise for aesthetics, lateral raises also serve as an auxiliary exercise that can increase strength involved in other multi-joint exercises.
+Although it is primarily an exercise for aesthetics, cable lateral raises also serve as an auxiliary exercise that can increase strength involved in other multi-joint exercises.

-Anatomy Of A Dumbbell Standing Lateral Raise
+Anatomy Of A Cable Standing Lateral Raise

 The deltoid is a thick, multipennate muscle that forms a curtain around the shoulder.
 It is the primary muscle involved with arm abduction and the middle fibers are a primary shoulder abductor.
 When developed, the deltoids give the shoulder their round shape.
 The origin of the deltoid is located at the insertion of the trapezius, lateral third of the clavicle and the acromion spine of the scapula.
 Its insertion is located at the deltoid tuberosity of the humerus.